Anderson extends shutout streak, Dodgers defeat Mets 6-1 – KION546

 Cody Bellinger, Zach McKinstry and Chris Taylor homered for the Dodgers, who have held New York to one run in winning the first two games of this four-game series between the NL’s top two teams.

+Anderson is with his fifth team since 2019.
+The 32-year-old lefty came into the season with a 34-38 career record and 4.53 ERA, but has found his stride with the Dodgers.

-Anderson (7-0) allowed only three hits and has gone three starts without giving up a run.
+He allowed only three hits and has gone three straight starts without giving up a run.
 The last time he was scored upon was the first inning against Arizona on May 17.

-The left-hander struck out five, with 57 of his 81 pitches being strikes, including 14 swings and misses.
-He lowered his ERA to 2.59.
+Anderson (7-0) struck out five, with 57 of his 81 pitches being strikes, including 14 swings and misses.
+He lowered his ERA to 2.59, which is seventh in the NL.

+Anderson said the biggest improvement this season has been with his changeup.
+He threw 24 against the Mets, with 16 going for strikes.
+Of those 16, New York hitters whiffed on 10.

+The one thing Anderson is not trying to pay attention to is the shutout streak.
+It is the second-longest one in the majors, trailing Milwaukee reliever Josh Hader, who is at 37 innings.

 Justin Turner led off the Dodgers second with a base hit before Bellinger drove a cutter from Chris Bassitt (4-3) over the wall in right field.
 It was Bellinger’s sixth home run of the season and first since May 12.